Group-Equivariant Diffusion Models for Lattice Field Theory: Equivariance of score functions

 where we used invariance of the density: $p_t(\phi') = p_t(\phi)$.
 Since $\rho_G$ is differentiable and invertible by assumption, we use the inverse function theorem to write

 and thus the general transformation law for the score function becomes

-as desired. \end{proof} This theorem shows that the score, as a gradient field, transforms like a covector (dual vector) under a change of variables induced by the symmetry group action.
-Its precise form depends on the nature of the field space and group action: \begin{itemize} \item \textbf{Linear representations}: If $\mathcal{F}=\mathbb{R}^n$ with $\rho_G(\phi)=R_G\phi$, then $D_\phi \rho_G=R_G$ and the score transforms by
+as desired. \end{proof} Theorem~\ref{thm:score_func_transformation} shows that the score transforms like a covector under a change of variables induced by the symmetry group action.
+Though the result is unifying, its precise form depends on the nature of the field space and group action.
+In linear representations, for example, where $\mathcal{F}=\mathbb{R}^n$ with $\rho_G(\phi)=R_G\phi$, then $D_\phi \rho_G=R_G$ and the score transforms by